-If you’re one of those people who “loves” being pregnant and sees every minute as a cause for joy and celebration, good for you.
+If you’re one of those people who “loves” being pregnant and sees every minute as a cause for joy and celebration (and all the cute photoshoots), good for you.
 Sure, we’re super jealous, but it’s also nice to know that not every pregnancy is rough.
 Because when you have one of those — you know, the ones that are essentially a nine-month pain and vomit-fest where you’re always tired, can’t think straight, and just want it to be over — it’s reassuring that they’re not all that bad.
 And while your pregnancy may be overdue or seemed like it lasted forever, some people do end up going over the usual gestation period.

-Pregnancy is a unique and incredible journey and each woman’s experience is different.
+Pregnancy is a unique and incredible journey and each woman’s experience is different, from taking that first pregnancy test to baby’s arrival.
 For some, it can be challenging, especially when the journey goes past the due date.
 Ugh, amirite?
 But it’s important to remember that this is normal and happens to many women.
 And if you’re preggers or thinking about having a baby, you’ve gotta be prepared to learn daily lessons in perseverance and, of course, patience.

 Being a few days late is one thing (though really annoying when the body aches get to be too much and you just want to induce labor and get baby out of there), but it’s not quite as unusual as some of these interesting pregnancy facts — including the longest human pregnancy ever.